hobuinc/silvimetric/docs/source/tutorial.rst

 Introduction
 -------------------------------------------------------------------------------

+SilviMetric was created as a spiritual successor to |FUSION|, a C++ library written by Robert McGaughey, with a focus on the point cloud metric extraction and management capability that FUSION provides in the form of GridMetrics.
+SilviMetric aims to handle the challenge of computing statistics and metrics from LiDAR data by using |Python| instead of C++, delegate data management to
+|TileDB|, and leverage the wealth of capabilities provided in the machine
-SilviMetric was created as the spiritual successor to |FUSION|, a C++ library written by Robert McGaughey with the goal of making point clouds easier to handle and process for forestry.
-SilviMetric aims to handle the challenge of computing statistics and metrics from LiDAR data by using |Python|.
-The goal is to create a software library and set of command line utilities that a wider audience of researchers and developers can contribute to, support distributed computing and storage systems in the cloud, and provide a convenient solution to the challenge of distributing and managing LiDAR metrics that are typically used for forestry modeling.
+learning and scientific computing ecosystem of Python.
+The goal is to create a library and command line utilities that a wider audience of researchers and developers can contribute to, support distributed computing and storage systems in the cloud, and provide a convenient solution to the challenge of distributing and managing LiDAR metrics that are typically used for forestry modeling.

 Technologies